-Under the No Action alternative, the 2022 Master Plan would not be adopted, and the Project would continue to operate under the 1971 Master Plan.
+Under the No Action alternative, the 2023 Master Plan would not be adopted, and the Project would continue to operate under the 1971 Master Plan.
 Continuing to operate under the 1971 Master Plan would not cause disproportional adverse effects to either minority or low-income communities in the Project area.
+As applicable, future projects will be evaluated through the NEPA process to identify potential impacts on environmental justice associated with those projects.